anatoliykmetyuk/scalatra-rich.g8/README.md

 - Open [http://localhost:8080/](http://localhost:8080/) in your browser.

 ## Modify this template ##
+This is a clone of [scalatra/scalatra-sbt.g8](https://github.com/scalatra/scalatra-sbt.g8), it is highly advised that you work on the original template rather then this clone.

 - [Install sbt](http://www.scala-sbt.org/), version 0.13.0 or higher.
 - Fork [scalatra/scalatra-sbt.g8](https://github.com/scalatra/scalatra-sbt.g8) on GitHub to your account.